 The Static Site Generator for Tech Writers

 This site hosts the technical documentation for Antora.
 Antora makes it easy for tech writers to create documentation and publish it to the web.
-As a tech writer, you simply author content in AsciiDoc, Antora’s content markup language.
-You then organize those files into a standard project structure in one or more content repositories.
+As a tech writer, you focus on authoring content in AsciiDoc, Antora’s content markup language.
+You organize those files into a standard project structure and store them in one or more content (git) repositories.
 Antora picks up your content from there and transforms it into a website.
 That’s all there is to it!